devnull-cz/unix-linux-prog-in-c-labs/2020/labs-2020-12-03/assignment.md

 Verify the library is really used (on Linux though, it should be easy as gcc will not automatically link against a pthread library).

+That is, you will not do `gcc -pthread` but rather something like `gcc -L. -R.
+-lpth ...`.
+See the lecture materials, section on the dynamic linker.